 ALL RIDERS MUST WEAR HELMETS TO BE CONSIDERED PART OF THE BIC RIDE.

-BIC is always looking for ride hosts.
+BIC is always looking for ride hosts for Wednesday night rides only.
+Tue. and Sat. rides have assigned ride hosts.

 You can volunteer to be a ride host through a "Volunteer!" button linked to each ride on our calendar or you can click on the Volunteering tab from the home page.
 No experience necessary!